rbpatt2019/dash-covid19/README.md

 Usage
 -----

-At the moment, this app contains 2 pages, though a landing page is in the works...
+The app contains three pages.
+The home page provides a brief summary of all the assorted links within the app, as well as an explanation of why I built the app.

 The "Explorer" page provides an interactive graph to help the user, well, explore the most up-to-date Covid-19 data.
 This page is constantly changing, so check back to see how the graphs evolve!